 05 of 10

 The linen industry is especially strong in Northern Ireland and you will find factory outlets, craft stores and designer outlets selling everything from tea towels to "grandfather shirts."
 Invest in a long nightshirt with a matching cap if you dare!
 For the less adventurous, a collection of tea towels with prints might be the best idea.
 They can be used for decorative purposes, and if you get tired of them, they also have a good use as, well, tea towels.

 06 of 10

 Visit the Belleek Pottery and splash out on a whole set.
 Or shop in any major tourist outlet for single pieces with a sentimental value.
-Irish china has come a long way from the "rustic tea mug" stage, though the latter are available as well.
-The pottery showroom n Belleek has a complete collection for sale, and they are also specialists in affordable a nd (above all) safe shipping to all corners of the world.
+Irish china has come a long way from the "rustic tea mug" stage, though the latter is available as well.
+The pottery showroom in Belleek has a complete collection for sale, and they are also specialists in affordable and (above all) safe shipping to all corners of the world.

 07 of 10

 Even if you are not planning to rip a fish out of his native element go and have a look at the angling stores.
 Colorful, handmade flies for fly-fishing can be quite a conversation piece if displayed at home.
 There even is a famous tackle shop in Dublin's Temple Bar district, Rory's ... home of the t-shirt "I'd rather be f***ing!"
 Fishing, you fool, fishing!